aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/coin.md

 ## Resource `CoinStore`

-A holder of a specific coin types and associated event handles.
-These are kept in a single resource to ensure locality of data.
+A holder of a specific coin types and associated event handles.<br/> These are kept in a single resource to ensure locality of data.

 <pre><code>struct CoinStore&lt;CoinType&gt; has key<br/></code></pre>